What is Title IX?

 Title IX is a federal law that prohibits all schools, colleges and universities receiving federal funds from engaging in discrimination on the basis of sex.
 Discrimination under Title IX ranges from individuals being treated differently due to their sex to hostile educational environment created by sexual harassment or assault.
 Spalding’s Title IX Coordinator oversees all aspects of compliance with Title IX policies and procedures detailed below.

-Response to Sexual Harassment, Sexual Assault, Dating/Domestic Violence and Stalking
+Sexual Harassment, Sexual Assault, and Dating/Domestic Violence and Stalking

 Sexual harassment is unwelcome conduct of a sexual nature.
 It includes unwelcome sexual advances, requests for sexual favors, and other verbal, nonverbal, or physical conduct of a sexual nature.

 Sexual violence is a form of sexual harassment.
 Sexual violence refers to physical sexual acts perpetrated against a person’s will or where a person is incapable of giving consent.
 A number of different acts fall into the category of sexual violence, including rape, sexual assault, sexual battery, sexual abuse, and sexual coercion.

 Title IX also prohibits gender-based harassment, which is unwelcome conduct based on a student’s sex, harassing conduct based on a student’s failure to conform to sex stereotypes.

 Sex-based harassment can be carried out by school employees, other students, and third parties.
 All students can experience sex-based harassment, including male and female students, LGBT students, students with disabilities, and students of different races, national origins, and ages.
 Title IX protects all students from sex-based harassment, regardless of the sex of the parties, including when they are members of the same sex.